Harry Potter and the Half-Blood Prince: Background

-Rowling stated that she had Harry Potter and the Half-Blood Prince "planned for years," but she spent two months revisiting her plan before she began writing the story's first draft.
+J. K. Rowling stated that she had Harry Potter and the Half-Blood Prince "planned for years," but she spent two months revisiting her plan before she began writing the story's first draft.
 This was a lesson learned after she did not check the plan for Goblet of Fire and had to rewrite an entire third of the book.
-She started writing the book before her second child, David, was born, but she took a break to care for him.
-The first chapter, "The Other Minister", which features meetings between the Muggle Prime Minister, Minister for Magic Cornelius Fudge, and his successor, Rufus Scrimgeour, was a concept Rowling tried to start in Philosopher's Stone, Prisoner of Azkaban, and Order of the Phoenix, but she found "it finally works" in Half-Blood Prince.
+She started writing the book before her second child David was born, but she took a break to care for him.
+The first chapter, "The Other Minister", which features meetings between the Muggle Prime Minister, Minister for Magic Cornelius Fudge and his successor Rufus Scrimgeour was a concept Rowling tried to start in Philosopher's Stone, Prisoner of Azkaban and Order of the Phoenix, but she found "it finally works" in Half-Blood Prince.
 She stated that she was "seriously upset" writing the end of the book, although Goblet of Fire was the hardest to write.
 When asked if she liked the book, she responded, "I like it better than I liked Goblet, Phoenix or Chamber when I finished them.
 Book six does what I wanted it to do and even if nobody else likes it (and some won't), I know it will remain one of my favourites of the series.
 Ultimately you have to please yourself before you please anyone else!"

 Rowling revealed the title of Half-Blood Prince on her website on 24 June 2004.
 This was the title she had once considered for the second book, Chamber of Secrets, though she decided the information disclosed belonged later on in the story.
 On 21 December 2004, she announced she had finished writing it, along with the release date of 16 July.
 Bloomsbury unveiled the cover on 8 March 2005.

 Controversies

 The record-breaking publication of Half-Blood Prince was accompanied by controversy.
 In May 2005, bookmakers in the UK suspended bets on which main character would die in the book amid fears of insider knowledge.
 A number of high-value bets were made on the death of Albus Dumbledore, many coming from the town of Bungay where it was believed the books were being printed at the time.
 Betting was later reopened.
-Additionally, in response to Greenpeace's campaign on using forest friendly paper for big-name authors, Bloomsbury published the book on 30% recycled paper.
+Additionally, in response to Greenpeace's campaign on using forest-friendly paper for big-name authors, Bloomsbury published the book on 30% recycled paper.